devpatelio/SingleCell-Rnaseq/cancer-cell-master/README.md

 3. oil and water reaction has a single bead with barcode that bind to the specific mRNA of a single cell + done through cell where water and oils are displaced → you have a poisson distribution of beads and cells (proportion of concentration is based on concentration of cells and beads)
 4. cells are lysed, reverse transcriptase synthesizes cDNA and applied molecular identity, use pCR and then add sequencing adapters for sequencing and assembly (3'-5')
     - lysis part is flawed right now because mRNA molecules don't always bind to the beads, RT enzymes are known to be inefficient, and RT + PCR depend on specific transcript, making this more variable
-- onyl about 5% of mRNA is captured → UMI: total count of unique molculare identifies which are labelled on each mRNA with a unique barcode at the RT step
+- only about 5% of mRNA is captured → UMI: total count of unique molecular identifiers which are labelled on each mRNA with a unique barcode at the RT step
-    - UMI reduces amplification error → evaluation of performance found that 10x is one of the better ones → SUPeR-seq wth Accuracy of 0.95, 4 million copies of mRNA sequence in every cell
+    - UMI reduces amplification error → evaluation of performance found that 10x is one of the better ones → SUPeR-seq with Accuracy of 0.95, 4 million copies of mRNA sequence in every cell

 **Limitations:**

 - low capture probability and data sparsity is a big problem → you can use BDRhapsody to limit the scope of experiment to a few hundred mRNAs
 - inability to analyze full-length transcriptomes → can use smartSEQ2
-- inability to resovle spatial information → where computation comes into play
+- inability to resolve spatial information → where computation comes into play
 - integrating with measurements in Microscopy, FACs, total_Seq, hashtag tech, etc.

 - preparing scRNAseq data for clustering → preprocessing: align and count UMIS
-- finding feature selection and do dimensionality reduction → you can visualize hereogeneity with t-SNE and UMAP
+- finding feature selection and do dimensionality reduction → you can visualize heterogeneity with t-SNE and UMAP
 - **HVGs for preprocessing**:
     - distinguish technical noise by looking at distribution of population of cells → HVGs are identified because they are interesting biological markers
     - PCA is then applied as a result
         - visualized using UMAP and t-SNE
-- Quality control → normalization → feauture selection → dimensionality reduction → cell-cell distances → unsupervised clustering
+- Quality control → normalization → feature selection → dimensionality reduction → cell-cell distances → unsupervised clustering

 **Computational challenges in scRNA-seq:**